 Over time, if you wear gel or acrylic nails for long periods and don’t properly look after your nails or get good-quality manicures, your nails can become weaker and damaged.
 To repair nails that are damaged because of acrylics or gel polish, you should start by using a product which strengthens and hydrates the nail structure, providing it with the components which it needs, like keratin and silicon.

-Si-Nails promotes silicon, one of the prominent minerals in the nail.
-Low levels of silicon correspond to brittle, weak nails1.
+Si-Nails is a premium strengthener which promotes silicon, one of the prominent minerals in the nail.
+Low levels of silicon correspond to brittle, weak nails.
 Aside from strengthening and thickening the nails, Si-Nails also provides both nail and cuticle care through cationic hyaluronic acid, promoting intense cuticle moisturization.

 Quick tips to prevent broken nails

 Follow these simple tips to avoid split, damaged or broken nails: